Samuele Damiani: Club career

 He made his Serie C debut for Lucchese on 3 September 2017 in a game against Pontedera.

 On 21 August 2019, he joined Carrarese on loan.

 On 21 January 2022, he moved on loan to Palermo.
-On 8 July 2022, Damiani returned to Palermo on a permanent basis and signed a four-year contract.
+On 8 July 2022, Damiani returned to Palermo permanently and signed a four-year contract.

+On 1 September 2023, Damiani was loaned out to Serie C club Juventus Next Gen until the end of the season.

+On 8 August 2024, Palermo announced the loan of Damiani to Serie C club Ternana, with an obligation to buy.